Adjoints, wrapping, and morphisms at infinity

 The remainder of this note concerns the proof of Theorem \ref{rab formula}.

 We have the diagram:

-Here, $j^R$ and $i$ are the natural pullback of modules under the identification of ind- and module- categories.
+Here, $j^R$ and $i$ are the natural pullback of modules under the identification of ind- and module-categories.
 These each have right and left adjoints, and the left adjoints compose with the Yoneda embeddings to give the original $j$ and $i^L$:

 We note some properties of this diagram.
 The maps $i, j, j^{RR}$ are fully faithful; we have $j^R j = 1_{\Mod\, \cK} = j^R j^{RR}$ and $i^L i = 1_{\Mod\, \cS} = i^R i$.